UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <exercise id="14" title="Colour Coordination Questions">

 **Question 1**
-When is it a good idea to use custom colour schemes?
+When is it most effective to use custom colour schemes?

 <choice id="1" >
 <opt text="When colours are already naturally associated with certain categories or values."  correct="true">